Albania Itinerary: Complete 2-Week Road Trip Albania Itinerary: Complete 2-Week Road Trip

 Kruje Castle and Old Town

 When you finally arrive in Krujë, you’ll be blown away by this beautiful medieval town—home to one of the most colorful bazaars we’ve ever seen.
 Gorgeous ruby red textiles hang from the market stalls, and it’s lovely to walk around and buy souvenirs, antiques, and handmade carpets.
-The afternoon is the perfect amount of time to explore the old town and bazaar.
+For us, an afternoon was the perfect amount of time to explore the old town and bazaar.

 albania itinerary kruje Bazaar